saringa/hack-a-slack/readme.md

 # TO-DO

+## Logout
+As a User, I want to be able to logout.

 ## Feed
 After Login / Signup or directly from the homepage, I want to enter the Feed of my related Team (Ironhack).
 In this view, I want to be able to see all the Posts from the last 24 Hours in an ordered order, after Up- and Down-Votes and filtered, if the message is posted (status).
 As a User I should see a Button for a new post and should be able to click on a post to see the comments.